felixlopz/hubrise-test-task/content/apps/smood/en/map-ref-codes.md

 To assign ref codes to your Smood products, follow these steps:

 1. Log in to your [Smood back office](https://manager.smood.ch/).
-1. Select the restaurant for which you want to edit products.
+1. Select the restaurant in the left sidebar.
 1. Click the **Menu** tab, then select the menu that you want to edit.
 1. Expand the category that contains the products that you want to edit, then click on the product name.
 1. In the **Edit a product** dialog that appears, enter the ref code in the **Reference** field.